-Can I do any changes to my neighbours wall?
+Can I make any changes to my neighbour's wall?

-Sorry to be the bearer of bad news, but if you want to sell the house fast, and you don’t have your neighbours consent, you can’t lay a finger on the fence.
+Sorry to be the bearer of bad news, but if you don’t have your neighbour's consent then you can’t lay a finger on the fence.

 If you decide to let’s say, lean a heavy piece of furniture on the wall, you risk affecting its supporting posts and panels, which can lead to major damages.
 You are fully responsible for covering all costs for any reparations that will be needed in case of harm.

 Even if you just want to freshen up the fence with a new coat of paint or decorate it with some flowers, you still can’t do it without your neighbour's permission.
 It may come as a surprise, but this is considered criminal damage.
 Yes, you read this right, a pot of roses can send you to court!

 How close can can I build to the fence?